ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 having some stress with a client, something in their life, or anything else, we try to talk through it and help out.

+### Code review

+Most every line of code we put out is examined by another engineer.
+This facilitates learning in many ways:

+* The people involved in the code review get to bond
+* Sharing of knowledge
+* An extra set of eyes on potential edge cases
+* Helping to enforce consistent style and paradigms
+* Acceptance criteria is met

+After code is reviewed and accepted, with all automated tests passing, it is merged in to the main code base -- ready to be deployed!

 ### Planning